Play with Friends

 Cons: - About half of the course tends to get very swampy or even flood after it rains.

 - Natural dirt tee pads, which are prone to getting muddy, especially on hole 18.
+This course is worth another half star if they get some concrete tee pads installed.

 - Some of the signs are missing (holes 4-6), but that's a pretty self-explanatory section of the course.